troymessina/PhysicsArtOfModeling/06ApplyingNewtonsLaws.md

 :alt: An ant on a horizontal turntable that is starting to spin, as seen from above.
 An ant on a horizontal turntable that is starting to spin, as seen from above.
 ```
-A small ant is sleeping on a turntable just as the turntable starts to spin from rest, with an angular acceleration $\alpha=\SI{1}{rad/s^2}$ that is small enough so that, initially, the ant remains on the turntable.
-The ant is a distance $R=\SI{0.1}{m}$ from the centre of the turntable, as shown in [](#fig:applyingnewtonslaws:ant)  and the coefficient of static friction between the ant's "feet" and the turntable is $\mu_s=0.5$.
-After how much time will the ant slide off from the turntable?}
+A small ant is sleeping on a turntable just as the turntable starts to spin from rest, with an angular acceleration $\alpha=1 {\rm rad/s^2}$ that is small enough so that, initially, the ant remains on the turntable.
+The ant is a distance $R=0.1 {\rm m}$ from the centre of the turntable, as shown in [](#fig:applyingnewtonslaws:ant)  and the coefficient of static friction between the ant's "feet" and the turntable is $\mu_s=0.5$.
+After how much time will the ant slide off from the turntable?
+:::{note} Solution
+:class: dropdown
 As the turntable accelerates, the force of static friction between the turntable and the ant will keep the ant moving with the turntable.
 Once the turntable is going fast enough, the force of friction will no longer be large enough to provide the total acceleration that is required to keep the ant moving with the turntable (with a constant tangential component of the acceleration and an increasing radial component of the acceleration).

 The forces on the ant are: